binaryage/totalfinder-web/folders-on-top.md

 ## Folders on Top

-By default Finder does not separate folders and files and displays them mixed as you can see on the left.
+By default Finder does not separate folders and files and displays them mixed together as you can see on the left.

-However, some users prefer to see first folders and then files regardless of actual sorting options.
+However, some users prefer to see folders first and then files regardless of the actual sorting options.

-TotalFinder enables toggle of this display by a keyboard shortcut.
+TotalFinder enables this display by toggle of a keyboard shortcut.

 ## What about sorting?

-Sorting options work the same as in the original Finder.
+Sorting options work the same as they did in the original Finder.
 This mode just moves all folders before the first file while keeping their relative order.

 Also when you [display hidden files](/show-system-files) you may notice those dot items are sorted before non-dot items.
 This is a convenient view consistent with command-line folder listing tools.